 This alternative proposes using flank laparoscopy as the method for ovariectomizing (spaying) mares instead of ovariectomy via colpotomy.
 Flank laparoscopy is now commonly used in domestic mares due to its minimal invasiveness and full observation of the operative field (Lee and Hendrickson 2008).
-Although ovariectomy via flank laparoscopy was seen as the lowest risk method in terms of mortality and morbidity (Bowen 2015), it is a method that would not appear to be logistically applicable for wild horses brought to most BLM facilities.
+Although ovariectomy via flank laparoscopy was seen as the lowest risk method in terms of mortality and morbidity (Bowen 2015), it is a method that would not appear to be logistically applicable for wild horses.
 Flank laparoscopy requires a far longer surgical duration than ovariectomy via colpotomy and requires that the patient remain standing still for the duration of the surgery, which may be over 45 minutes (Bowen 2015).
 During that time, the horse must be maintained in an anesthetic plane that prevents it from sudden movements.
-If the mare is not still during surgery, there is a risk that the instruments placed inside the body cavity may damage internal organs, or that the instruments may become malfunctional.
+If the mare is not still during surgery, there is a risk that the instruments placed inside the body cavity may damage internal organs or that the instruments may become malfunctional.
 The long duration and requirement that mares stand peacefully reduce the likelihood that this surgical method would be feasible for most wild horses.
 While ovariectomy via colpotomy has been proven to be applicable and effective in another herd of federally managed feral horses (Collins and Kasbohm 2016), no studies document the use of ovariectomy via flank laparoscopy in recently caught wild mares.

 This surgical approach entails three small incisions on the animal's flank, through which three cannulae (tubes) allow entry of narrow devices to the body cavity: these are the insufflator, endoscope, and surgical instrument.
 The surgical procedure involves the use of narrow instruments introduced into the abdomen via cannulas for the purpose of transecting the ovarian pedicle, but the insufflation should allow the veterinarian to navigate inside the abdomen without damaging other internal organs.
 The insufflator blows air into the cavity to increase the operating space between organs, and the endoscope provides a video feed to visualize the operation of the surgical instrument.
-This procedure can require a relatively long duration of surgery, but tends to lead to the lowest post-operative rates of complications.
+This procedure can require a relatively long duration of surgery but tends to lead to the lowest post-operative rates of complications in domestic horses.
 Flank laparoscopy may leave three small (<5 cm) visible scars on one side of the horse's flank, but even in performance horses these scars are considered minimal.
 Because of the three external wounds, mares recovering from surgery are typically confined alone in small pens after surgery for several days.
-Few BLM facilities could accommodate this level of post-surgical care for any more than a handful of animals.
-Rolling on the ground is not conducive to wound healing.
-If the patient does not roll and remove bandages to expose the wound, it is expected that the tissues and musculature under the skin at the site of the incisions in the flank will heal quickly, leaving no long-lasting effects on horse health.
+Experience handling wild animals in relatively confined areas shows that wild horses, as compared to domestic horses, cannot and should not be restrained for long periods of time or confined in individual pens to prevent rolling or interaction with other horses.
+Restraint for long periods of time (days) would induce additional stress on a wild animal as well as added risk from fighting restraint.
+"Animals may become overstimulated with an epinephrine rush during restraint procedures.
+They may be inclined to and capable of, feats of athleticism beyond imagination" (Fowler 2008), which can cause unnecessary injury.
+Yet, rolling on the ground is not conducive to wound healing.
+If the patient does not roll and remove bandages to expose the wound from flank laparoscopy, it is expected that the tissues and musculature under the skin at the site of the incisions in the flank will heal quickly, leaving no long-lasting effects on horse health.